Descanonge/filefinder/docs/source/usage.rst

 .. note::

-   In the example above, it would be equivalent to use ``nested=["param", "date"]``, see :ref:`dates`.
+   In the example above, it would be equivalent to use ``nested=["depth", "date"]``, see :ref:`dates`.

 .. note::